santoshlite/Empyrial/README.md

 ## Installation

-We recommend to first setup a clean Python environment for your project with at least Python 3.7 using your favorite tool ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html "conda-env"), [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) with or without [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/))..
-You don't need this if you are on Google colab.

-Once your environment is set up you can install Empyrial using pip:
+You can install Empyrial using pip:

 ```
 pip install empyrial
 ```

-For the moment, it is **strongly advised to use Empyrial in a jupyter notebook/google colab**.
+For a better experience, **we advise you to use Empyrial on a notebook** (Jupyter, Google Colab...)

-Note: when installed, it might ask you to restart the runtime.
-We advise you to do it because sometimes, not doing it can result in an inexplicable bug…

 ## Features